Model-Estimation-Free, Dense, and High Dimensional Consistent Precision Matrix Estimators: Dimension Reduction

 Utilizing (\ref{sn2}) and relying on Assumption \ref{as3} we obtain a useful signal-to-noise ratio lower bound formulation

-Depending on how fast/slow $d_{1n}$, and $r_n$ grow the signal-to-noise ratio lower bound in (\ref{ex1}) can fluctuate between fairly small and fairly large quantities.
+Depending on how fast/slow $d_{1n}$ grows the signal-to-noise ratio lower bound in (\ref{ex1}) can fluctuate between fairly small and fairly large quantities.
 Assumption \ref{as5} below covers diagonal estimation of precision matrix.
-Note that $\bar{r}, \bar{\Psi}, \bar{\eta}$ are three random sequences that are explained in detail before Theorem 1, and they represent the complexity, prediction error, and prediction performance of the used technique respectively.
+Note that $\bar{r}, \bar{\Psi}, \bar{\eta}$ are three random sequences that are explained in detail before Theorem 1, and they represent the complexity, bias, and size of the signal respectively.
 In special cases of RRE, and adaptive PCR, we will show non-random upper bounds for these three key quantities.

-To state Assumption \ref{as5} below, we find it convenient to introduce two rates, $r_{w1}$, $r_{w2}$ where $r_{w2}$ is the square root of the rate for off-diagonal terms in the precision matrix estimation.
-The rate $r_{w1}$ (compared to $r_{w2}$) is also used in estimation for the off-diagonal terms.
+To state Assumption \ref{as5} below, we find it convenient to introduce rate of convergence, $r_{w1}$ which is used for off-diagonal term estimation.

-Note the only difference between $r_{w1},r_{w2}$ is the second term in parentheses in (\ref{eqrw1})(\ref{eqrw2}), since $\delta_n$ is nondecreasing in $n$, we can tell that $r_{w2}$ is the larger rate.

 Define the relation between the factor loadings of $j$ th asset with all the others as $d_{2n}:= \max_{1 \le j \le p} \| a_j' \Sigma_f A_{-j}'\|_2$.